-Cooking the vegetables in a good olive oil is ideal.
-You can also use grapeseed oil, or sunflower oil.
+Cooking the vegetables in good olive oil is ideal.
+You can also use grapeseed oil or sunflower oil.
 Coconut oil tends to be very smoky and not recommended.

-Lastly, both chayote and sweet potatoes must be cut in small cubes so everything is cooked evenly and fast.
+Lastly, both chayote and sweet potatoes must be cut into small cubes so everything is cooked evenly and fast.

 - 2 tbsp olive oil